Sudoku Dragon

 Swap the symbols consistently

 In a permutation you can always swap all occurrences of one symbol for another as long as the swap is done systematically and in reverse too.
 If you swap 4 with 1 then the 1 must be swapped to a 4 (e.g. 4;2;3;1 would become 1;2;3;4).
 Several or all symbols can be swapped in this way.
-The result will always be another valid permutation.
+The result will always be a valid permutation.

 Shifting the order

-Permutations are by their nature just an ordering so you can swap the order of elements however much you like and the result is also a permutation.
-For example you can shift the symbol '8' from the start to the end so (8;4;5;6;1;2;7;9;3) becomes (4;5;6;1;2;7;9;3;8) or swap each element with its neighbor in pairs so (8;4;5;6;1;2;7;9;3) becomes (4;8;6;5;2;1;9;7;3).
+Permutations are just an ordering so you can swap the order however much you like and the result is also a permutation.
+For example you can shift the symbol 8 from the start to the end so (8;4;5;6;1;2;7;9;3) becomes (4;5;6;1;2;7;9;3;8) or swap each element with its neighbor in pairs so (8;4;5;6;1;2;7;9;3) becomes (4;8;6;5;2;1;9;7;3).

 Arithmetic Analysis